sictweb/web700/notes/week01.md

 |`<=`     | Less Than Or Equal | `3 < 10` and `3 <=3` |
 |`typeof` | Type Of | `typeof "Hello"` gives `'string'`, `typeof 6` gives `'number'`|
 | `cond ? a : b` | Ternary | `status = (age >= 18) ? 'adult' : 'minor';` |

-> JavaScript version note: you may encounter `=>` in JavaScript code, which looks very similar to `<=` or `>=`.
-If you see `=>` it is an [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), which is new ES6 syntax for declaring a function expression.
-We will slowly introduce this syntax, especially in later courses.

 * JavaScript is dynamic, and variables can change value *and* type at runtime: